DigPacks/digpacks-translator-pro/README.md

 4) The <b>source document’s language is automatically detected</b>; meaning that users don’t need to know what language the source document is in before translating it to, most likely, English.
 5) Translate <b>large files in large batches</b> – individual document size up to 25MB, up to 15 documents in one translation batch (max 375MB per batch).
 6) Translate a <b>SharePoint document libary</b> - maximum of 10 files in the library
 7) <b>Transcribe and translate speech</b> all within the app.
 Apply punctuation and breaks where you like, and the translator does the rest.
+Supported audio files are .wav, .mp3 and .ogg.
 8) A <b>custom Security Role so that only people/groups you choose can use the application</b>.
 9) We now have local user selectable UI in Welsh as well as English.